 - Are there dead or low-opportunity leads I can remove?

 - Are there any communications that need updating?

 Clean your pipeline on a daily, weekly, and monthly basis.
 That way, you won’t get overwhelmed like you would if you were doing the process once a year.

-It’s important to note that you first need a quality CRM for the practices above to be the most effective.
-First scope out the best CRM for your company — e.g., one that will grow with your business — before committing to implementing a process around a CRM that won’t scale.
+It’s important to note that before you can implement the CRM best practices above, you must first choose the right CRM system for your company’s needs.
+Scope out the best CRM for your company — e.g., one that will grow with your business — before committing to implementing a process around a CRM that won’t scale.

 Don’t waste the valuable capabilities of your CRM.
-Implementing the above practices saves both time and money as you improve stages in your sales funnel.
+Implementing the above CRM best practices will save both time and money as you improve the stages in your sales funnel.

 Sell offers an excellent platform to improve your sales stages.
 Get started with a free trial today!